Short breaks and weekend getaways from Adelaide

 Best outdoor attraction: Take advantage of the proximity to McLaren Vale’s many superb wineries.
-Start at Hugh Hamilton Wines or Wirra Wirra.
+Check out the much talked about d'Arenberg Cube, then mosey on to Hugh Hamilton Wines or Wirra Wirra.

 Underrated attraction: The FruChocs Shop at McLaren Vale.
-Although, if you’re a ‘Crow-eater’ you’ll know FruChocs are only underrated by the rest of the country.
-Enjoy the chance to grab these tasty treats, often at factory prices.
+Although, if you’re a ‘Crow-eater’ you’ll know these tasty treats are only underrated by the rest of the country.

 BIG4 parks 1.5-2 hours from Adelaide